Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: The Aerocapture Problem

 \section{The Aerocapture Problem}

-The equations of motion over an oblate-spheroid, rotating planet for a spacecraft in the atmosphere are given by the following equations: \cite{miele_optimal_1989}
+The equations of motion over an oblate-spheroid, rotating planet for a spacecraft in the atmosphere are given by the following equations \cite{miele_optimal_1989}:

-where $r$ is the vehicle position radius relative to the center of the Earth, $\theta$ is the longitude, $\phi$ is the latitude, $V$ is the planet-relative velocity, $\gamma$ is the flight path angle (defined positive above local horizon), $\psi$ is the heading angle, $\Omega$ is the rotation rate of the planet, $\sigma$ is the bank angle, and $\zeta$ is the bank angle time constant.
+where $r$ is the vehicle position radius relative to the center of the Earth, $\theta$ is the longitude, $\phi$ is the latitude, $V$ is the planet-relative velocity, $\gamma$ is the flight path angle (defined positive above local horizon), $\psi$ is the heading angle, $\Omega$ is the rotation rate of the planet, $\sigma$ is the current bank angle, $\sigma^*$ is the commanded bank angle, and $\zeta$ is the bank angle time constant.
 The radial and latitudinal components of gravity are

 where $\mu$ is the gravitational parameter of the planet, $J_2$ is the second zonal harmonic of the planet, and $R_e$ is the equatorial radius of the planet.

 The aerodynamic accelerations are given by: